changeworld/azure-docs.pl-pl/articles/azure-functions/functions-create-your-first-function-visual-studio.md

 [!INCLUDE [Create a project using the Azure Functions template](../../includes/functions-vstools-create.md)]

-Program Visual Studio tworzy projekt i klasę, która zawiera kod standardowy dla typu funkcji wyzwalacza HTTP.
-Atrybut `FunctionName` metody ustawia nazwę funkcji, która domyślnie jest `HttpTrigger`.
-Atrybut `HttpTrigger` Określa, że funkcja jest wyzwalana przez żądanie HTTP.
+Visual Studio creates a project and class that contains boilerplate code for the HTTP trigger function type.
+The `FunctionName` attribute on the method sets the name of the function, which by default is `HttpTrigger`.
+The `HttpTrigger` attribute specifies that the function is triggered by an HTTP request.
 Standardowy kod wysyła odpowiedź HTTP zawierającą wartość z treści żądania lub ciągu zapytania.

-Możesz rozszerzyć możliwości funkcji za pomocą powiązań wejściowych i wyjściowych przez zastosowanie odpowiednich atrybutów do metody.
+You can expand the capabilities of your function using input and output bindings by applying the appropriate attributes to the method.
 Aby uzyskać więcej informacji, zobacz sekcję [Triggers and bindings](functions-dotnet-class-library.md#triggers-and-bindings) (Wyzwalacze i powiązania) [dokumentacji usługi Azure Functions dla deweloperów w C#](functions-dotnet-class-library.md).

 Po utworzeniu projektu funkcji i funkcji wyzwalanej przez protokół HTTP można je przetestować na komputerze lokalnym.

 ## <a name="run-the-function-locally"></a>Lokalne uruchamianie funkcji

-Program Visual Studio integruje się z Azure Functions Core Tools, dzięki czemu można testować funkcje lokalnie przy użyciu środowiska uruchomieniowego Full Functions.
+Visual Studio integrates with Azure Functions Core Tools so that you can test your functions locally using the full Functions runtime.

 [!INCLUDE [functions-run-function-test-local-vs](../../includes/functions-run-function-test-local-vs.md)]